uni7corn/NewBlackbox/README.md

 - BCore module, this module is the core of BlackBox, it is used to achieve all functionalities.

 You can contribute to this project by making pull requests.

 ### About pull requests
-1. Both Chinese and English commit message/comment are ok, but you should elaborate on your code.
+1. use only english commit message/comment , but you should elaborate on your code.
 2. Please follow the code style and design pattern of this project.
 3. Welcome everybody take part in this project.